SlicerMorph/Tutorials/Animator/README.md

 # Animator

 The Animator module helps create and export animations in mp4 or GIF format.
 The animations are created by visualizing a volume and adjusting the rotation, ROI cropping, and rendering properties.
 Animator module is based on Slicer's `ScreenCapture` module which provides similar, but more limited functionality.
-See documentations for `ScreenCapture` module [here](https://www.slicer.org/wiki/Documentation/Nightly/Modules/ScreenCapture).
+For more detail about `ScreenCapture` module [see documentation here](https://www.slicer.org/wiki/Documentation/Nightly/Modules/ScreenCapture).

+### One-time setup of Screen Capture module for FFMPEG
-You can output the result of your animation either as as a sequence of rendered frames, or as a video in MP4 format.
-Former gives you more control over post-processing of output (e.g., you can import the sequence into video maker software, enhance contrast or add text, music/speech, etc).
-Directly outputting the video in MP4 format requires FFMPEG toolkit to be installed into Slicer.
-In Windows and Mac, the first time you use the Animator to save in MP4, Slicer will offer you to download the binaries from the internet.
-In Linux, this is not automatic and you need to build the FFMPEG toolkit from the source.
-For compiling FFMPEG on linux, [see details here](https://www.slicer.org/wiki/Documentation/Nightly/Modules/ScreenCapture#Linux_setup_instructions)
+To output animations either in animated GIF or in MP4, `Animator` relies on the FFMPEG library, which is provided by the `ScreenCapture` module.
+While the download and install is automatic for Mac and Windows OSes,  due to licensing, the process needs to be initated by the user.
+Before using the `Animator`, make sure to switch the `ScreenCapture` module and set the output to **Video**, and then click the **Capture**.
+You will be prompted whether you would like Slicer to download and install FFMPEG.
+Accept and wait it for it to finish.
+This is a process you need to do once, even if you install other versions of Slicer on the computer.
+Note that in Linux, this is not automatic and you need to build the FFMPEG toolkit from the source.
+For compiling FFMPEG on linux, [see details here](https://www.slicer.org/wiki/Documentation/Nightly/Modules/ScreenCapture#Linux_setup_instructions).

 ### Setting up the animator
 1. Load the "Bruker/Skyscan mCT Recon sample" dataset from Sample Data module using the ImageStacks or SkyscanReconImport as described in their respective tutorials.